-This Southern Potato Salad recipe is the best classic, creamy version with hard-boiled eggs, mayonnaise, pickle relish and a dash of mustard.
-It’s a must-have for any celebration or barbecue.
+This Southern Potato Salad is the best traditional, creamy version with hard-boiled eggs, mayonnaise, pickle relish and a dash of mustard.
+It’s a must-have recipe for any celebration or barbecue.

 You know those recipes you call your mom for.
 This is one of those recipes.
-I grew up (in Eastern NC) on my grandmother’s Potato Salad and for the longest time never had a true “recipe”.
+I grew up (in Eastern NC) on my grandmother’s old-fashioned Potato Salad and for the longest time never had a true “recipe”.
 She just tossed in the ingredients and did the taste test.

 WANT TO SAVE THIS RECIPE?

 Enter your email below and we’ll send the recipe straight to your inbox! (plus more new recipes sent weekly!)

 Thank goodness I finally learned that making this classic potato salad is much easier than I thought.
 I was so nervous the first time for some reason.